Philidor Docs

 This vector does not yet fully differentiate:

-• signer quality nuances (for example, high-quality multisig vs weak multisig)
+• signer-quality nuances (e.g. a high-quality multisig vs. a weak multisig)

 • governance token concentration dynamics